Multi-Agent-LLMs/mallm/README.md

 Create the test data
 `python data/data_downloader.py`

 You also need the checkpoints for the LLM you want to use.
-Currently, LLaMA-2-70b-chat has been tested and is working.
+Use instruction-tuned models for the best performance.

 ### Run from Terminal
 MALLM relies on an external API like OpenAI or Text Generation Inference by Huggingface.
 Check the information [here (tg-hpc)](https://github.com/Multi-Agent-LLMs/tgi-hpc) or [here (tgi-scc)](https://github.com/Multi-Agent-LLMs/tgi-scc) about how to host a model yourself.

 Once the endpoint is available, you can initiate all discussions by a single script.
-Example:
+Example with TGI:

-`python mallm/scheduler.py --data=data/datasets/etpc_debugging.json --out=test_out.json --instruction="Paraphrase the input text." --endpoint_url="http://127.0.0.1:8080" --model="tgi" --max_concurrent_requests=100`
+`python mallm/scheduler.py --data=data/datasets/etpc_debugging.json --out=test_out.json --instruction="Paraphrase the input text." --endpoint_url="http://127.0.0.1:8080" --model="tgi"`

-While each discussion is sequential, multiple discussions can be processed in parallel for significant speedup.
-Please set `max_concurrent_requests` to a reasonable number so that you do not block the GPU for all other users of the TGI instance.
+Or with OpenAI:

+`python mallm/scheduler.py --data=data/datasets/etpc_debugging.json --out=test_out.json --instruction="Paraphrase the input text." --endpoint_url="https://api.openai.com" --model="gpt-3.5-turbo" --api_key="<your-key>"`

 ## Run as Module
 If installed, you can use MALLM from anywhere on your system: